 Most orthodontists agree that crunchy breakfast cereals are not an ideal food choice for those wearing braces.
 Dr. Oleg Drut, DDS, opines that most cereals designed to be eaten with milk are much too hard.
 They may put unnecessary pressure on brackets and wires, leading to breakage or loosening. (source: Diamond Braces)

 While being unable to eat cereal for breakfast sounds like a drag, there is some good news.
-There are dozens of breakfast cereals available that are safer for braces wearers to enjoy.
+There are dozens of breakfast cereals available that are safer for people with braces to enjoy.
 The most important part of choosing a safe cereal is picking one that’s softer and low in sugar. (source: Race Orthodontics)

 Soft, rice-based cereals are preferred over nut-like cereals.
 Nut-like cereals contain hard pieces that could bend or break the brackets or snap the wires.
 Sometimes, the tiny crunchy bits can make their way behind the brackets, causing dental decay and unsightly white spots on removal of the braces. (source: Stroop Orthodontics)

 The best cereal choices for braces are softer, rice-based cereals, such as Rice Krispies or Rice Chex.
-These are softer than nut or granola-based cereals and are not as high in sugar.
+These are softer cereals than nut or granola-based and are not as high in sugar.
 Cheerios, Raisin-Bran, and Cornflakes are also acceptable, as long as they’re soaked in milk beforehand.